debashishthakur/CNN-/README.md

 # CNN-

-this repo will give a basic deployment of Convolutional Neural Network in a model.It aims to identify handwritten digits with 98% acuuracy.
+this repo will give a basic deployment of Convolutional Neural Network in a model.It aims to identify Traffic signals and process them with labelling.
+The GUI used is based on tkinter libraby of Python
-The dataset have been used from kaggle.com (MNIST)